Brussels: Religions

-Historically, Brussels has been predominantly Roman Catholic, especially since the expulsion of Protestants in the 16th century.
+Historically, Brussels has been predominantly Catholic, especially since the expulsion of Protestants in the 16th century.
 This is clear from the large number of historical churches in the region, particularly in the City of Brussels.
 The pre-eminent Catholic cathedral in Brussels is the Cathedral of St. Michael and St. Gudula, serving as the co-cathedral of the Archdiocese of Mechelen–Brussels.
 On the north-western side of the region, the National Basilica of the Sacred Heart is a Minor Basilica and parish church, as well as one of the largest churches by area in the world.
-The Church of Our Lady of Laeken holds the tombs of many members of the Belgian Royal Family, including all the former Belgian monarchs, within the Royal Crypt.
+The Church of Our Lady of Laeken holds the tombs of many members of the Belgian royal family, including all the former Belgian monarchs, within the Royal Crypt.

 In reflection of its multicultural makeup, Brussels hosts a variety of religious communities, as well as large numbers of atheists and agnostics.
 Minority faiths include Islam, Anglicanism, Eastern Orthodoxy, Judaism, and Buddhism.
 According to a 2016 survey, approximately 40% of residents of Brussels declared themselves Catholics (12% were practising Catholics and 28% were non-practising Catholics), 30% were non-religious, 23% were Muslim (19% practising, 4% non-practising), 3% were Protestants and 4% were of another religion.

 As guaranteed by Belgian law, recognised religions and non-religious philosophical organisations (organisations laïques, vrijzinnige levensbeschouwelijke organisaties) enjoy public funding and school courses.
 It was once the case that every pupil in an official school from 6 to 18 years old had to choose two hours per week of compulsory religious—or non-religious-inspired morals—courses.
 However, in 2015, the Belgian Constitutional Court ruled religious studies could no longer be required in the primary and secondary educational systems.

 Brussels has a large concentration of Muslims, mostly of Moroccan, Turkish, Syrian and Guinean ancestry.
-The Great Mosque of Brussels, located in the Parc du Cinquantenaire/Jubelpark, is the oldest mosque in Brussels.
+The Great Mosque of Brussels, located in the Parc du Cinquantenaire/Jubelpark, is the oldest mosque in Brussels and the former seat of the Islamic and Cultural Centre of Belgium.
 Belgium does not collect statistics by ethnic background or religious beliefs, so exact figures are unknown.
 It was estimated that, in 2005, people of Muslim background living in the Brussels Region numbered 256,220 and accounted for 25.5% of the city's population, a much higher concentration than those of the other regions of Belgium.